cms-dev/cms/docs/RankingWebServer.rst

 The intended way to get data to RWS is to have the rest of CMS send it.
 The service responsible for that is ScoringService (SS for short).
 When SS is started for a certain contest, it'll send the data for that contest to all RWSs it knows about (i.e. those in its configuration).
 This data includes the contest itself (its name, its begin and end times, etc.), its tasks, its users and the submissions received so far.
 Then it'll continue to send new submissions as soon as they're scored and it'll update them as needed (for example when a users uses a token).
 Note that hidden users (and their submissions) won't be sent to RWS.

 There are also other ways to insert data into RWS: send custom HTTP requests or directly write JSON files.
-They're both discouraged but, at the moment, they're the only way to add team information to RWS (see `issue #65 <https://github.com/cms-dev/cms/issues/65>`_).
+They're both discouraged but, at the moment, they're the only way to add team information to RWS (see :gh_issue:`65`).

 Logo, flags and faces
 ---------------------